Courtesy of N.C. Division of Parks and Recreation

 South Mountains State Park

-Located at the edge of the Piedmont near Connelly Springs, North Carolina, South Mountains State Park is considered one of the state's most rugged parks.
-Rising in elevation to 3,000 feet, the park includes an 80-foot waterfall and more than 40 miles of trails used by hikers, mountain bikers, and horseback riders.
+Located at the edge of the Piedmont, South Mountains State Park is considered one of the state’s most rugged parks.
+Rising in elevation to 3,000 feet, the park includes an 80-foot waterfall and more than 45 miles of trails used by hikers, mountain bikers, and horseback riders.

 Hikers may choose from a variety of marked hiking trails through the rugged terrain.
 The most popular is High Shoals Falls Loop Trail, which leads to a beautiful, crystal-clear waterfall.
 Visitors can enjoy picnicking at the park's two picnic grounds.
 The Jacob's Fork picnic area is accessible for persons with disabilities.